 Some are almost four times as much!

-Check out these numbers for insurance premiums of tobacco users vs. non-users:
+Check these premiums of tobacco users vs. non-users:

 - 30 Year Old, Male Non-Smoker: $282